vttale/serve-stale/README.md

    client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
-If so, it adds that data to the response message and SHOULD set the TTL of each expired record in the message to 1 second.  [ This 1 second TTL is ripe for discussion. ] The response is then sent to the client while the resolver continues its attempt to refresh the data.
+If so, it adds that data to the response message and SHOULD set the TTL of each expired record in the message to 1 second.
+The response is then sent to the client while the resolver continues its attempt to refresh the data.
+1 second was chosen because historically 0 second TTLs have been problematic for some implementations.
+It not only sidesteps those potential problems with no practical negative consequence, it would also rate limit further queries from any client that is honoring the TTL, such as a forwarding resolver.

    The maximum stale timer is used for cache management and is independent of the query resolution process.
 This timer is